Constitution

 4.3.
 President

 a.
-The President will chair the General Committee and Emergency General Meetings.
+The President will chair the General Committee and Extraordinary General Meetings.

 b.
 The President is responsible to the Annual General Meeting and the General Committee and is ultimately responsible for the conduct of the Society.